 - Who is responsible for the cause of the injuries?

-- Could this injury have been avoided if certain measures have been put in place by the employer?
+- Could this injury have been avoided if certain measures had been put in place by your employer?

 - Or did you have the relevant tools needed to carry out the task that led to the injury?

 In many cases, it is found that the employer is responsible for the accident due to a breach in their duty of care.
-In some cases, it can also be employees or customers of the store who may have led to the cause of the accident.
+In some cases, it can also be employees or customers/clients who may have led to the cause of the accident.

 Safety, Health and Welfare at Work Act 2005

 The Safety, Health and Welfare Act 2005 outlines certain duties which an employer and employee have in relation to ensuring health and safety at work.

 Employer’s Duty of Care